tokestermw/blog-static/content/posts/flask-amazon-app.md

 	# for amazon
 	# app.run(host='0.0.0.0', port=10080)

-This is only one of many different ways to set up an app.
+This was basically one day's worth of work, but it's only one of many different ways to set up an app.
 You can easily swap out different classifiers, corpora or performance metric.
 A different app can take single or multiple NYT articles, or even non-NYT article text.
 It can perform different cross-validation a priori and let the user pick various tuned classifiers from a drop down menu.
 More sophisticated apps may include ensemble estimates and visualizations of performance statistics.